 Matthew 9:38: Pray ye therefore the Lord of the harvest, that he will send forth laborers into his harvest.

-Teachings / Sermons - Details
+Teachings / Sermons - Full Teaching

 by PASTOR CLIFF MOODLEY